tanem/react-salvager/README.md

 ## Usage

-Two usage examples are contained in the `examples/` dir.
-In order to view them, you'll first need to kick off the server via `npm start`.
+There is a working example contained in the `example/` dir.
+To view it, start the server via `npm start`, then point a browser at `http://localhost:3000/example/`.

 Note that the server itself is actually a [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) with [react hot loading](https://github.com/gaearon/react-hot-loader) enabled, so you can use this setup for development too.

-- The `default-row` example uses the built-in `Row` component, and can be viewed at `http://localhost:3000/examples/default/`
-- The `custom-row` example uses a custom `Row` component, and can be viewed at `http://localhost:3000/examples/custom/`.

 ## API

 __Props__

-- `bufferSize` - *Optional* Number of rendered rows.
+- `bufferSize` - *Optional* Number of row rendered to the DOM.
 Defaults to `50`.
-- `data` - *Optional* Data to render.
-Defaults to `[]`.
-- `Row` - *Optional* Component used to render each row.
-Defaults to [`Row`](src/Row.js).
-- `rowStyle` - *Optional* Extra style added to each row.
 - `rowWrapperStyle` - *Optional* Extra style added to the row wrapper.
 - `spacerStyle` - *Optional* Extra style added to the spacer.
 - `visibleAreaStyle` - *Optional* Extra style added to the visible area (root node).